YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

-14. This section contains performance tuning intended to reduce unnecessary calculations and use more efficient methods to optimize the server.
+14. This section contains performance tuning intended to reduce unnecessary calculations or use more efficient methods to optimize the server.
-15. Use the new Virtual Thread introduced in JDK 21 for Async Chat Executor.<br>
+15. Whether to use the [Virtual Thread](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html) introduced in JDK 21 for Async Chat Executor.<br>
   <br>
   __Recommended value: `true`__
-16. Use the new Virtual Thread introduced in JDK 21 for CraftAsyncScheduler, which could improve performance of plugin that uses async scheduler.<br>
+16. Whether to use the [Virtual Thread](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html) introduced in JDK 21 for CraftAsyncScheduler, which could improve performance of plugin that uses async scheduler.<br>
   <br>
   __Recommended value: `true`__
 17. Whether to create the snapshot of TileEntity / BlockState when retrieving them.<br>
   <br>
-  Some plugins may use getHolder to get the holder for an inventory, which involved getting the blockstate.<br>
+  Some plugins may use `getHolder` to get the holder for an inventory, which involved getting the BlockState.<br>
   For example, if there are tons of hoppers and plugins call this method when listening to some events (e.g. hopper related events).
-It is very expensive to re-create blockstate and parse item stack in massive and frequent calls.<br>
+It is very expensive to re-create BlockState and parse item stack in massive and frequent calls.<br>
   See Paper's [API-to-get-a-BlockState-without-a-snapshot.patch#L6](https://github.com/PaperMC/Paper-archive/blob/b48403bd69f534ffd43fe2afb4e8e1f1ffa95fe1/patches/server/0160-API-to-get-a-BlockState-without-a-snapshot.patch#L6) for more information.
-    * If `true`, it will create snapshot (copy) of blockstate everytime when the plugin call related methods.
+    * If `true`, it will create snapshot (copy) of BlockState everytime when the plugin call related methods.
-    * If `false`, it will get real blockstate itself when plugins call related methods, unless the plugin defines to use snapshot.
+    * If `false`, it will get real BlockState itself when plugins call related methods, unless the plugin defines to use snapshot.
   <br><br>
   __Recommended value: `false` (Only if you encounter specific lag described above)__
-18. Throttles the AI goal selector in entity inactive ticks.
+18. Throttles the *AI goal selector* calculation in entity's *inactive tick* to every second.
 This can improve performance by a few percent, but has minor gameplay implications.<br>
   <br>
   __Recommended value: `true`__